mysteriumnetwork/documentation/content/userguide/index.md

 Connecting to other nodes will require us to use the `connection` command and it's subcommands.

-#### Listing possible exit nodes
+#### Listing available exit nodes
 > Command: myst connection proposals

-To list the possible exit nodes, you have to view proposals which can be done by executing:
+To list the available exit nodes, you have to view proposals which can be done by executing:
 ```bash
 myst connection proposals